RafaelBonanno/RafaelBonanno/README.md

 🚀 I just completed Le Wagon's WebDev training course (Batch 1012 - Oct-Dec 2022)

-📖 I am now proefficient in Ruby (Ruby on Rails), JS (Es6), HTML & CSS, SQL
+📖 I am now proficient in Ruby (Ruby on Rails), JS (Es6), HTML & CSS, SQL

 🗺️ With a colleague at LeWagon, we developped a small phone app for travellers, aimed at facilitating your communication through contextful translations
 🤝 Link: www.hand-shake.me  🤝